BlackSaltFish/understandinges6/manuscript/08-Iterators-And-Generators.md

 Closely related to iterators, an *iterable* is an object with a `Symbol.iterator` property.
 The well-known `Symbol.iterator` symbol specifies a function that returns an iterator for the given object.
 All collection objects (arrays, sets, and maps) and strings are iterables in ECMAScript 6 and so they have a default iterator specified.
 Iterables are designed to be used with a new addition to ECMAScript: the `for-of` loop.

-I> All iterators created by generators are also iterables, as generators assign the `Symbol.iterator` property by default.
+> All iterators created by generators are also iterables, as generators assign the `Symbol.iterator` property by default.

 At the beginning of this chapter, I mentioned the problem of tracking an index inside a `for` loop.
 Iterators are the first part of the solution to that problem.
 The `for-of` loop is the second part: it removes the need to track an index into a collection entirely, leaving you free to focus on working with the contents of the collection.